Rolice/laravel-db-switch/README.md

 php /path/to/composer.phar require 'Rolice/laravel-db-switch' # with local composer.phar file
 ```

-This should add the package with your project and after that you will be able to install it (if not yet):
+The above should add the package with your project directly.

+Alternatively, you can manually add `rolice/laravel-db-switch` in your `composer.json` file in the `require` section and then  you will be able to install it with:

 ```sh
 composer install